-1. Measure the level of noise in the workplace on a regular basis.
+Measure the level of noise in the workplace on a regular basis.

-2. If the level of noise in the workplace is too high – your employer must reduce it to a safe level.
+If the level of noise in the workplace is too high – your employer must reduce it to a safe level.

 Your employer can reduce noise in the workplace by designing quieter machinery or using better sound insulation.

-3. If it is not possible for the noise to be reduced to a safe level – your employer must provide you with adequate ear protection, such as ear muffs or ear plugs, but should not only rely on these and where possible should reduce noise levels in the workplace by other means.
+Adequate protection might include: ear defenders, ear muffs or ear plugs, but should not only rely on these and where possible should reduce noise levels in the workplace by other means.